PRESIB/presib-model/README.md

 - **Ph in prd** - Avarage number of Ph on production;
 - **Ph in trn** - Avarage number of Ph on transit;

-The values presented on [Table 1](#table-1) indicates that sim 4 presents the best combinations between in indicators acording the defenition on [Theorical use case](#Theorical-use-case)
+The values presented in [Table 1](https://github.com/PRESIB/presib-model/tree/paper#table-1) indicate that sim 4 presents the best combinations between indicators according to the definition in [Theoretical use case](https://github.com/PRESIB/presib-model/tree/paper#Theorical-use-case)

-For more details in the data collected and generated charts please consult the following links:
+For more details in the data collected and generated charts, please consult the following links:

 - [**Sim 1**](simulation/SIMULATION_1_RESULTS.MD)
 - [**Sim 2**](simulation/SIMULATION_2_RESULTS.MD)